intel/gstreamer-media-SDK/README.md

-GStreamer-MSDK
+GST-MFX
 ==============
 GStreamer plugins for Intel&reg; Media SDK

 Overview
 --------
-GStreamer-MSDK consists of a collection of GStreamer plugins for Intel&reg; Media SDK (MSDK).
+GST-MFX consists of a collection of GStreamer plugins for Intel&reg; Media SDK (MSDK).
 This allows users to use MSDK in their GStreamer-based applications with minimal knowledge of the MSDK API.

-GStreamer-MSDK includes plugins to perform decode, encode, video postprocessing (VPP) and high performance rendering.
+GST-MFX includes plugins to perform decode, encode, video postprocessing (VPP) and high performance rendering.
 Please refer to README.USAGE for more information about these plugins and their usage.